chrispangg/cursor-server/README.md

-# Cursor CLI Docker Container
+# Cursor IDE Docker Container

 This repository contains a Dockerfile for running the Cursor IDE in a containerized environment.
 The container provides a secure and isolated way to run the Cursor tunnel service.